sndn/sndn.github.io/_posts/2022-11-24-wordpress-maintenance.md

 A ill-maintained website can kill your business and offers the opportunity for your competitors to grow.
 Hence, its extremely important to have a properly maintained wordpress website.

 Website maintenance is an ongoing process that undertakes careful observation and numerous other tasks to make the website stay secured and run smoothly.
 I am an experienced wordpress developer and SEO professional.
-I offer trust worthy wordPress website maintenance services & support.
+I offer trust worthy wordPress website maintenance services and support.
 Here is a complete list of services which I am offering.

 a) Updating wordpress core version: The official wordpress team releases core wordpress updates from time to time.
 As a busy business owner you may not have the time to login inside your wordpress to check if any core wordpress update is available or not.
 I can help you in this situation.
 Since, I spend time with wordpress daily I will be aware of any core updates.
 I will take backup of your existing website and update your wordpress incase any core update is available.